pgadmin-org/pgadmin4/docs/en_US/view_dialog.rst

 * Set the *Security Barrier* switch to *Yes* to indicate that the view is to act as a security barrier.
-For more information about defining and using a security barrier rule, see Section 38.5 of the PostgreSQL documentation.
+For more information about defining and using a security barrier rule, see Rules and Privileges of the PostgreSQL documentation.
+* Set the *Security Invoker* switch to *Yes* to indicate that the underlying base relations are to be checked against the privileges of the user of the view rather than the view owner.
+This option is available from PostgreSQL 15 onwards.
 * Use the drop-down listbox next to *Check options* to select from *No*, *Local* or *Cascaded*: